Hampton-Roads-Azure/Organization/.github/ISSUE_TEMPLATE/new_meetup.md

 ---
 name: Monthly User Group Meeting
 title: (MONTH) 2023 Meeting
-description : Use this template to create a new issue for each monthly user group meeting.
+about : Use this template to create a new issue for each monthly user group meeting.
 labels: NEED SPEAKER
 ---